madbomb122/BlackViperScript/README.md

 **A:** Yes, run the script again and select again. <br />

 **Q:** The script messed up my computer. <br />
-**A:** The script is as is, any problems you have/had is not my problem.
+**A:** The script is as is, any problems you have/had is not My problem.

 **Q:** How long are you going to maintain the script? <br />
-**A:** No Clue, but will update service changes when i see any changes
+**A:** No Clue, but will update service changes when I see any changes or get notified of any changes.